 Symptoms Of Folliculitis In Children

-Folliculitis infection looks like red bumps and could be mistaken for acne.
+Folliculitis infection looks like red bumps or rash and could be mistaken for acne.
 These red bumps would resolve or gradually turn into pus-filled boils known as furuncles.
 When a group of hair follicles gets infected and forms large painful swellings with multiple pus-discharging boils known as carbuncles, it is an indication that the infection has spread to deeper layers and might even cause fever (1).

 Some of the symptoms of folliculitis include (1):